Michael Page profit warning shows euro zone jobs pain

 More than three quarters of Michael Page's profit derives from placing people in permanent jobs, which, compared with the temporary market, is more affected by uncertainty as companies put off making longer term decisions.

-Ingham said the group was making gradual headway in the temporary market, but emphasized its rise was a recent, developed-world phenomenon.
+Ingham said the group was making gradual headway in the temporary market, but emphasised its rise was a recent, developed-world phenomenon.

 "In much of our world there is no such thing as a temporary professional person," he said.